 - Fry the rice flour very well until the color slightly changes to pinkish red.
 For both the sweet and the salt adai, we need to fry the flour.
 So fry 2 cups of rice flour and then split it.

-- Traditionally raw rice is washed, dried and then ground to rice flour to make the karadayan nombu adai.
-But it works equally as well using the rice flour.
+- Traditionally raw rice is washed, dried, and then ground into rice flour to make the karadayan nombu adai.
+But it works equally as well using rice flour.
 If you want to make your own rice flour, refer to this post here on how to make homemade rice flour.

 - Dry roast the karamani to reddish color and then soak it overnight in water.

-- Then pressure cook it and keep aside.
+- Then pressure cook it and keep it aside.
 This step is also common for both the adais.
-It take about 12 minutes on pressure cook mode in the Instant mode.
-I have used the dark red cow peas.
-We could also use the regular black eyed peas and they cook much faster.
+It takes about 12 minutes on pressure cook mode in the Instant mode.
+I have used dark red cowpeas.
+We could also use the regular black-eyed peas and they cook much faster.

 For Karadaiyan Nombu Vellam Adai / Sweet adai